 The project is developed by Flyduino in collaboration with Betaflight.
-Many might be surprised by how fast things are moving forward: Multishot has only just been implemented and adopted by the mini quad FPV community, and now there is already a newer, better technology a few months later.
+Many would be surprised by how fast things are moving forward: Multishot has only just been implemented and adopted by the mini quad FPV community, and now there is already a newer, better technology a few months later.

-Learn about other existing ESC Protocols:
+Learn about other existing ESC Protocols.

 Advantage of DShot

 Compared to Oneshot and Multishot, we are informed that DShot is better because:

 - No More ESC Calibration Required (no oscillator drift)